 develpackages and Qt tools are also present.

 - QtWebKit or QtWebEngine library (optional) to compile cb2Bib Annote viewer.
-No special action/flag is needed during compilation.
+No special action or flag is needed during compilation.

-If LZO2 were unavailable on a particular platform, type
+configure –enable-lzsse.
+If none of the above compressors were appropiate on a particular platform, type

 - X11 header files if compiling on Unix platforms.
 Concretely, headers